Save Yourself a Flight and Fact-Finding Mission: Roofstock Evaluates the Neighborhood for You

 What the Ratings Mean: A Quick Snapshot

 5-Star: Very high employment rates.
 Above average income levels and school district ratings.
+Area may experience less-than-average incidence of crime.
 Newer properties above the average home value and mostly owner-occupied.

 4-Star: High employment rates.
 Average income levels and school district ratings.
 Average home values.
+Area may experience less-than-average incidence of crime.
 Slightly older properties than in 5-Star neighborhoods, but generally high quality and mostly owner-occupied.

 3-Star: Good employment rates.
 Slightly below average income, with decent school districts.
 Home values slightly below average.
 Properties are a mix of new/old, with slightly more owned than rented.

 2-Star: Below average employment, income levels, school district ratings and property values.
+Area may experience slightly higher-than-average incidence of crime.
 Homes are an equal mix of rented and owned.

 1-Star: Lowest employment rate compared to higher-rated neighborhoods.
 Low income levels, school district ratings and home values.
+Area may experience higher-than-average incidence of crime.
 Properties are older, with more rented homes than owner-occupied.

 At Roofstock, we’re continuously striving to make the leap from “browser” to “buyer” as seamless and hassle-free as possible.
 The Roofstock Neighborhood Rating provides an added layer of insight, so put it to work in the decision-making process.
 When you’re ready, a Roofstock team member will be standing by to provide consultation and prepare you to push that “buy” button with confidence.